CalamityAdam/iot/ruby/projects/hash_map_lru_cache/README.md

 ## Phase 3: HashSet

 Now that we've got our hashing functions, we can store more than just integers.
 A proper hashing function also ensures that the elements that we store will be evenly distributed amongst our buckets, hopefully keeping our buckets to length <= 1.
-Our freshly cooked up hashing functions are awesome, but for rest of this project we'll rely on the built-in Ruby hashing functions to minimize the clustering of elements that can occur with our hand-made functions.
+Our freshly cooked up hashing functions are awesome, but for the rest of this project we'll rely on the built-in Ruby hashing functions to minimize the clustering of elements that can occur with our hand-made functions.
 Let's go ahead and implement a HashSet!

 This will be a simple improvement on ResizingIntSet.
 Just hash every item before performing any operation on it.
 This will return an integer,